mvolkmann/blog/src/meteor.md

 stop the Meteor server and enter `meteor reset`.
 This can be useful to start an app in a pristine state.

+Multiple Meteor apps can use the same MongoDB database to share data.
+Search for "Multiple apps use the same database" in the
+{% aTargetBlank 'http://meteor-up.com/docs.html', 'Meteor Up' %} docs.

 ### Collections

 The client-side of Meteor applications can obtain data in many ways